Kaholo/kaholo-plugin-aws-ec2/README.md

 ### Parameter: Key Pair Name
 This is the user-friendly name for the Key Pair to be deleted, property `KeyName`.

-## Method: Allocate an address
+## Method: Allocate Address

-**Desciption**

-Allocates an Elastic IP address to your AWS account.
-This method calls ec2 [allocateAddress](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html#allocateAddress-property)

-**Parameters**
-1. Access Key - This is a parameter taken from the vault to access AWS
-2. Secret Key - This is a paramer taken from the vault to access AWS
-3. Region
-4. Domain Type (options) - The type of domain to allocate the address for.
-Can either be standard for regular ec2 instances, or "VPN" if it's for an instance inside a VPN.
-5. Address - (string) The Elastic IP address to recover or an IPv4 address from an address pool.
-6. PublicPV4Pool - The ID of an address pool that you own.
-Use this parameter to let Amazon EC2 select an address from the address pool.
-To specify a specific ```address``` from the address pool, use the Address parameter instead.
-7. DryRun - (Boolean) Checks whether you have the required permissions for the action, without actually making the request, and provides an error response.
+This method allocates an IP address.
+If no parameters are provided, the allocted address comes from Amazon's pool of IPv4 addresses.
+If public or private address pools are associated with the AWS account, parameters are used to select specific IP addresses from those pools.

+### Parameter: BYOIP Address (optional)
+If you have a Bring your own IP (BYOIP) address pool, this parameter is a specific available address from that pool.
+To select an arbitrary available address from that pool instead, use "BYOIP Address Pool" instead.
+Leave both parameters empty to allocate an arbitrary address from Amazon's pool of addresses.

+### Parameter: BYOIP Address Pool (optional)
+If you have a Bring your own IP (BYOIP) address pool, to select an arbitrary available address from that pool, specify the pool's ID here.
+Leave the parameter empty to allocate a specific BYOIP address or an arbitrary address from Amazon's pool of addresses.

+### Parameter: Dry Run

-## Method: Associate an Address
+## Method: Associate Address

-**Desciption**

-Associates an Elastic IP address with an instance or a network interface.
-Before you can use an Elastic IP address, you must allocate it to your account.
-This method calls ec2 [associateAddress](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html#associateAddress-property)
+This method associates an Elastic IP address with an instance or a network interface.
+To create an Elastic IP address, use method "Allocate Address".

 **Parameters**
 1. Access Key - This is a parameter taken from the vault to access AWS